HeleneJuterud/Rock-Paper-Scissors/README.md

 Game logic, "Cleaver"´s choice, crowning of a winner and score keeping is done in PHP to avoid cheating through editing of javascript variables.

+# Current status
+- Under development, there are currently lacking functionality and there is no CSS.